 Gene didn’t seem to like your decision because you haven’t worked with him too much since then?

 Maybe he felt spurned that I chose Paul over him like it was my choice, which it was not.
 I couldn’t be caught in the middle of an argument like that.
 It’d just be stupid on my part.
 So you had to understand that they were putting out four solo records.
 They wanted to have different people on the record, so I could see somebody making that argument.
 If I played on a couple of tunes, it wouldn’t have made that much difference.
 The cast of characters on Gene’s record was amazing.
 He had Steve Lukather and all the best musicians he could get.
 It wasn’t like the bottom of the barrel.
 He got the top of the food chain guys.

 Do you have any overall opinions about the KISS solo albums in all?

-I think that must have pissed Gene off when Ace did better than him [Laughs]
+I think that it must have pissed Gene off when Ace did better than him [Laughs]

 THE MUSIC FROM THE ELDER

-I know that you have nothing to do with this album but I must ask what is your honest opinion about THE MUSIC FROM THE ELDER?
+I know that you have nothing to do with this album, but I must ask what your honest opinion about THE MUSIC FROM THE ELDER is?

 There are many fans there who really do appreciate THE ELDER, including me.

-Its music, it’s a matter of personal opinion and taste and they all did stuff that is good on there.
-Yeah, absolutely but as far as you know the overall opinion is, because it was a concept album that the concept may have, you know, moved the songs a little bit this way or that way or less than what the Kiss fans might have wanted.
+Its music, it’s a matter of personal opinion and taste, and they all did stuff that is good on there.
+Yeah, absolutely but as far as you know the overall opinion is because it was a concept album that the concept you may have, you know, moved the songs a little bit this way or that way or less than what the Kiss fans might have wanted.

 THE BIRTH AND DEMISE OF BALANCE